kaiserkernel/solana-meme-coin-presale/README.md

 - Only allowed after the liquidity pool is created.
 - Transfers referral rewards from the referral wallet to the referrer’s real wallet.

+### About Web2 payment system with privy wallet

+1. Backend requests Shkeeper to create an address (Deposit address of holding USDT token).

+2. User manually transfers USDT to the Shkeeper-provided address.

+3. shkeeper swaps USDT to Solana-compatible assets.

+4. Backend calls buy_tokens(web2) to assign tokens to the user’s Privy wallet.

+5. User connects wallet & withdraws tokens from contract.

 ### **After the presale**, unsold tokens are sent to the **liquidity wallet**.